How Does Aircraft Demolition And Recycling Happen? ✈️

 Not only will the owners find it very expensive to store aeroplanes, but they will also find it a nuisance, taking up lots of space in the process.
 In addition, they cannot just dispose of it directly and let it rot in landfills.
 That will be an environmental disaster!

 The best thing to do is to, of course, demolish and recycle old, unusable aeroplanes.
-But how does aircraft demolition and recycling even happen?
+But how do aircraft demolition and recycling even happen?
 In this blog, we will discuss just that.

 A bit about Waster

 Before we continue our topic on aircraft demolition and recycling, let me share more information about Waster.